Zwyx/vscode-autoclosetabs/README.md

 ## Commands

+In addition to automatically closing unused tabs, the extension provides the following commands.

 ### `Auto Close Tabs: Close as many tabs as possible`

 Close all tabs except the 5 (by default) most recently used ones, in each group.
 (It also doesn't close tabs with changes, pinned tabs, and the active one.)